arenzo97/arenzo97.github.io/index.md

 ## Wedding Verse

 > **Ecclesiastes 4:12**
-> “A cord of three strands is not quickly broken”
+> “...A cord of three strands is not quickly broken”

 ---